iai-group/sigir2017-query_types/README.md

 The repository is structured as follows:

-- `data/qrels/`: CSV file with the test collection built from a crowdsourcing annotations;
+- `data/test_collection/`: CSV dataset with our test collection, built from crowdsourcing annotations;
+- `data/qrels/`: CSV file used for evaluating the rankings.
+It was obtained by post-processing the test collection (details in the paper);
 - `data/ml/`: CSV machine learning dataset with all the pre-computed features;
 - `lib/trec_eval/`: TREC evaluation file (see its Readme);
 - `output/`:  all the final CSV run files, containing target types ranked by baseline methods and our proposed approach.

+## Test collection

+This CSV dataset contains the test collection built through a crowdsourcing annotation experiment (details in the paper).

+A special `<dbo:NONETYPE>` label represents a NIL-type annotation.

+The columns of this CSV file are self-descriptive.

 ## Precomputed features for learning to rank target types